patrickevans29/patrickevans29/README.md

 - 👋 Hi, I’m @patrickevans29
-- 👀 I’m interested in building an app for small businesses.
+- 👀 I’m interested in data analysis and machine learning.
-- 🌱 I’m currently learning machine learning with Python.
+- 🌱 I’m currently learning about AWS.
 - 💞️ I’m looking to collaborate on anything that I can help with.
 - 📫 How to reach me ...